 1. Optimize the Homepage Title

-Don’t just use your business or website name as the homepage title but try to be more creative by giving users and search engines more information about your website’s main focus.
+Don’t just use your business or website name as the homepage title but try to be more creative by giving users and search engines more information about your website’s primary focus.

-Utilize all 60 characters you have at your disposal to blend keywords and business information in one sentence.
+Utilize all 60 characters at your disposal to blend keywords and business information in one sentence.

 Let’s look at a couple of SEO-optimized homepage title examples: